Peridan9/SlackBot/README.md

 A TypeScript Slack bot for collecting and posting daily reports.

-## 🎯 Current Status: Step 1 - Hello Bot
+## 🎯 Current Status: Setup & Configuration Complete

 Right now, this bot can:
 - ✅ Respond with "hello" when someone sends a message containing "hello"
 - ✅ Respond when mentioned with @BotName
+- ✅ Send welcome message when added to a channel
+- ✅ `/setup` command - Configure daily reports via modal
+- ✅ Store channel configurations in memory
+- ✅ Type-safe modal handling with proper validation

 ## 🚀 Setup Instructions